microsoft/moaw/workshops/github-copilot/workshop.md

 - Add a new file `IUserService` in the Abstractions folder, and instruct Copilot to generate an interface for you.

-- Run the app using (if you are working with GitHub Codespaces you may need to remove HTTPS redirection from `Startup.cs` )
+- Run the app using (if you are working with GitHub Codespaces you may need to remove HTTPS redirection from `Program.cs` )

 ```  powershell
 dotnet run